Power BI vs Excel: Which One Should You Take?

 Overview of Excel's Features

-From fundamental tasks like budgeting to complex data modelling, Excel can handle a wide array of scenarios.
+Excel can handle many scenarios, from fundamental budgeting to complex data modelling.
 Some of its standout features include:

-• Formulas and Functions: Excel houses over 400 built-in functions.
-This allows users to perform calculations from simple sums to advanced statistical analyses, such as regression and time series forecasting.
+Formulas and Functions: Excel has over 400 built-in functions, which allow users to perform calculations from simple sums to advanced statistical analyses, such as regression and time series forecasting.

 When to Use Excel